Here are the most commonly asked questions I hear regarding voice overs:

 10.”How can I overcome [being shy/ awkward/ an “outsider”/ having speech issues or an unsupportive family, etc.] to begin exploring voice acting?

 There are a lot of successful actors who started out shy and awkward (and who still are when they aren’t working).
 Many of us in fact have all kinds of personal, physical or even psychological issues and challenges.
 (Maybe most of us?)
 It probably has a lot to do with why we are so good at being creative!
 Also, some very successful voice actors had to overcome speech impediments (e.g. James Earl Jones).

-Feeling an unsupported, beaten down “outsider” or ostracized weirdo may turn out to be the rocket fuel that powers a great performer.
+Feeling an unsupported, beaten down “outsider” or ostracized weirdo may turn out to be the rocket fuel that powers a great artist.
 Most successful actors were outsiders once (or still are!).
-A good actor finds a way to tap into these perceived “disadvantages” dealt by fate, and use them to her/his advantage!
+A good actor finds a way to tap into these perceived “disadvantages” dealt by fate, harness them and use them to her/his advantage!
 Some learn to soar seemingly in answer to their tough surroundings!
 Adversity can spur ambition and motivation.
 The challenge drives them forward.
-It can be their rocket fuel!

 For a start, try some of the things I suggest as far as getting into a show or a class or try practicing reading out loud.
 Think of it as testing out a new hobby and see where it if you like it and where it leads you.